-executed.
+Reducted.

-Bidders are required to state in their estimates their names and places of residence; the names of all persons interested with them therein; and if no other person he so interested, the estimate shall distinctly state the fact also that the estimate is made without by concention with any other person making an estimate for the concention with any other person making an estimate for the concention work, and that it is in all respects fair and istomer collusion or fraud; and also that no member of the Common Councii, Head of a Department, Chief of a Burun; Deputy thereof, or Clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof; which estimate must be verified by the oath, in writing, of the party making the estimate, that the several matters stated therein are in all respects true.
+Bidders are required to state in their estimates their names and places of residence; the names of all persons interested with them therein; and if no other person he so interested, the estimate shall distinctly state the fact; also that the estimate is made without any connection with any other person making an estimate for the same work, and that it is in all respects fair and without collusion or fraud; and also that no member of the Common Council, Head of a Department, Chief of a Bureau, Deputy thereol, or Clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof; which estimate must be verified by the oath, in writing, of the party making the estimate, that the several matters stated therein are in all respects true.
 Where more than one person is interested, it is requisite that the verification be made and subscribed to by all the parties interested.

-Each estimate shall be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, with their respective places of business or residence, to the effect that if the contract be awarded to the person or persons making the estimate, they will, upon its being so awarded, become bound as his or their sureties for its faithful performance; and that if said person or persons whill performance; and that if said person or persons would be entitled upon its completion, and that which said Corporation may be obliged to pay to the person to whom the contract may be awarded at any subsequent letting; the amount, in each case, to be calculated upon the estimated amount of the work to be done, by which the bids are tested.
-The consent above mentioned shall be accompanied by the representation of the security required for the work to be done, by which the bids are tested.
-The consent above all his debts of every nature, and otherwise;
+Each estimate shall be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, with their respective places of business or residence, to the effect that if the contract be awarded to the person or persons making the estimate, they will, upon its being so awarded, become bound as his or their sureties for its faithful performance; and that if said person or persons shall omit or refuse to execute the contract, they will pay to the Corporation may be obliged to pay to the york any difference between the sum to which said person or persons would be entitled upon its completion, and that which said Corporation may be obliged to pay to they obliged to pay to the persons shall off the contract may be awarded at pay of the security of the work to be contract, over and above all his debts of every nature, and the parties of the security of the contract, over and above all hi